You are here:

 - Informational advisories.

 Options for land use controls and institutional controls are included in the Record of Decision as a part of the remedy.
-The EPA is working with Mineral County to develop a list of properties that were sampled and determined to need no further action, as well as those where mine waste was subsequently removed.
-The list and map will also identify any properties where waste is left in place due to infrastructure and where institutional controls may be needed.
+EPA worked with Mineral County to develop a list of properties that were sampled and determined to need no further action, as well as those where mine waste was subsequently removed.
+The list and map will also identify any properties where waste is left in place due to infrastructure and where institutional controls are needed.
+Mineral County will maintain an electronic filing system which will facilitate access to cleanup and sampling records and assist in future property transactions.

 EPA or the lead agency conducts five-year reviews following the start of a Superfund cleanup when contamination is left on the site.
 These reviews are repeated every five years.
 We use these reviews to determine: